moorepants/dissertation/physicalparameters.rst

 and the moments of inertia can be solved as a linear system or with least squares if it is over determined.
-The inertia of the frame about an axis normal to the plane of symmetry was estimated by hanging the frame as a compound pendulum at the wheel axis, :ref:`Figure 19 <figFrameCompound>`.
+The inertia of the frame about an axis normal to the plane of symmetry was estimated by hanging the frame as a compound pendulum about the wheel axis, :ref:`Figure 19 <figFrameCompound>`.
 Equation :eq:`eqCompoundInertia` is used but with the mass of the frame and the frame pendulum length.